The Row Margaux 10 vs. Shoulder 12

 High-Level Comparison

 In hand, the Margaux 10 feels precise.
 The scale is deliberate, the proportions contained.
-It reads compact without feeling small.
+It reads compact without feeling small and holds essentials generously.
+The optional crossbody strap adds a level of versatility that makes it particularly easy to integrate into everyday routines.

 Margaux 10 vs Shoulder 12 Specifications